Our Research

 Working paper: Men and Menstruation: Reducing Stigma through a Workplace Awareness Campaign

-In Bangladesh, we trialled the inclusion of men through a workplace awareness campaign and this data was analysed by Evelina Griniute and Silvia Castro from the Ludwig Maximilian University of Munich as a Working Paper.
+In Bangladesh, we trialled the inclusion of men through a workplace awareness campaign and this data was analysed by Evelina Griniute and Dr Silvia Castro from the Ludwig Maximilian University of Munich as a Working Paper.

 This work highlights untapped potential of involving men in the education of menstrual health practices.